-Deal on Ukrainian grain exports during war to be extended
+Deal allowing Ukrainian grain exports extended for 120 days

-ANKARA, Turkey (AP) — A wartime agreement that allowed grain shipments from Ukraine to resume and helped temper global food prices will be extended by 120 days, the United Nations and other parties to the deal said Thursday.
+ANKARA, Turkey (AP) — A wartime agreement that allowed grain exports from Ukraine to resume and helped temper rising global food prices will be extended by 120 days, the United Nations and other parties to the deal said Thursday.

 The initiative established a safe shipping corridor in the Black Sea and inspection procedures to address Russian and Ukrainian concerns that cargo vessels traveling off Ukraine’s southern coast might carry weapons or launch attacks.

-The deal that Ukraine and Russia signed in separate agreements with the U.N. and Turkey on July 22 was due to expire on Saturday.
+The deal that Ukraine and Russia signed in separate agreements with the U.N. and Turkey on July 22 was due to expire Saturday.
 Russia confirmed the extension but said it expected progress on removing obstacles to the export of Russian food and fertilizers.

-The news the deal would continue came amid a new barrage of Russian airstrikes that smashed into energy infrastructure, apartment buildings and an industrial site in Ukraine.
-At least four people were killed and 11 others wounded in drone and missile strikes around the country, authorities said.
+The news that the deal would continue came amid a new barrage of Russian airstrikes that smashed into Ukraine’s energy infrastructure, apartment buildings and an industrial site.
+At least four people were killed and 11 others wounded in drone and missile strikes around the country, authorities said Thursday.

 Ukrainian President Volodymyr Zelenskyy called the extension a “key decision in the global fight against the food crisis.”
 U.N.
 Secretary-General Antonio Guterres and Turkish President Recep Tayyip Erdogan welcomed the renewal of the four-month-old deal.